Five-Year Plans of Romania

 The Five-Year Plans of Romania (Cincinal in Romanian, plural Cincinale) were economic development projects in Communist Romania, largely inspired by the Soviet model.
 Starting from 1951, there were 8 five-year plans.

 Origins

 In 1948, the Communists had fully taken over the power in Romania and started to nationalize property and means of production.
-They began forced economic development and industrialization by adopting the Soviet concept of five-year plans that set a number of goals to fulfill by the end of the terms.
+They began economic development and industrialization by adopting the Soviet concept of five-year plans that set a number of goals to fulfill by the end of the terms.
 The first five-year plan started out in 1951.

 Five-Year Plans

 1951–1955

 The first five-year plan took place between the years 1951 and 1955.
 Some of the 5 year plans are recorded on the countries postal stamp issues.
 They included: